 The rural regions between National Parks sometimes feel like a part that you “have” to cross in order to get to the next destination or highlight, but without those in- between parts the trail wouldn’t have its own character.
 It would be a 100% Instagramworthy route, but I wouldn’t feel (and taste) the region like I did now.

 This hike is part of my trekking through the Balkans where I’m trying to connect all three Via Dinarica Trails.
-I continue counting days from where I left, that is Tara National Park.
+I continue from Tara National Park.
 You can find my trail notes of the first two parts of this trekking over here: Hiking the Jahorina Trailrun Track from Sarajevo to Višegrad & Crossborder hike from Višegrad to Tara National Park.

 To the trailhead, Veliki Stolac